Exactly What It Says on the Tin. A character who remains alive in a work of fiction dies in the adaptation.

 In the source material, the Garlic Jr. saga ends with him being imprisoned in the Dead Zone for eternity.
 In DBZA, the Lookout Tower that he attacks in the source material is the home of resident nigh-Eldritch Abomination Mr. Popo, and the Garlic Jr. saga lasts all of twenty seconds before Popo apparently absorbs his soul.

 Similarly, Code MENT.
-Jeremiah dies when his Knighmare Frame explodes.
-The anime it was based on, Code Geass, reveals he survived after receiving medical attention
+Jeremiah dies when his Knightmare Frame explodes.
+The anime it was based on, Code Geass, reveals he survived after receiving medical attention.

 Both Tom Sawyer (Bart Simpson) and Huckleberry Finn (Nelson Muntz) in The Simpsons version of Mark Twain's The Adventures of Tom Sawyer.
 Their version ends with both Tom and Huck jumping into a river as an attempt to escape a mob of angry townsfolk, but the townsfolk were waiting right at the bottom.
 A funeral is held for them, where at first we see both Tom and Huck hiding in the rafters of the church said funeral is held in, as if they had survived and faked their deaths like in the original story, but then it is revealed that they both actually died when it was time for "the lowering of the bodies into the coffins."

 Huitzil in the Darkstalkers cartoon is blown to smithereens and it sticks, while Mei-Ling, Hsien-Ko's sister, was killed by Demitri at a young age.

 The special Garfield: His 9 Lives changes up the ending segment from the book.
 In the book's version of "Space Cat", it turns out that the ship Garfield is on is actually just a simulation video game he's been playing, while in the special, it's all real, and when the ship is destroyed he and Odie both get killed.
 Of course, this being a family special for prime time, it isn't permanent: after the two go to Heaven Garfield's able to convince God to give the both of them a second chance.